Mortgage Q&A: “What is an Islamic mortgage?”

 The rent price is typically established by looking at comparable homes in the area where the subject property is located.

 The second method is also known as “lease to purchase” because the homeowner “rents” the property while paying down principal and gaining home equity.
+Once a significant chunk has been paid down, they might be able to buy the property outright with cash.

 A final option is to create an LLC whereby the finance company and the home buyer own shares in the property.